Taveszfito/PS5CTBRO/README.md

 This project started as a simple experiment to see how much of the DualSense can actually be used on Android — even without official support.

+Over time, it evolved into a full testing tool covering most controller features including audio, triggers, haptics, motion sensors, and more.

 ---

 ## ✨ Features

+### 🎮 Input & Interaction
+- Full input test (buttons, sticks, triggers)
+- Touchpad input with visual feedback
+- Bluetooth support for basic testing (input + vibration)

+### 🎯 Adaptive Triggers
-- 🎮 Adaptive Trigger control
+- Precise resistance and vibration control
-- 🔊 Controller speaker support (live audio via custom pipeline)
+- Improved accuracy and consistency (v2.0)

+### 🔊 Audio (Controller Speaker)
+- Live system audio routed to the controller
+- Custom audio pipeline (not natively supported on Android)
+- Controller-only playback (phone speaker muted)

+### 🎚 Volume Control
+- Dedicated in-app volume slider
+- Integrated into Android volume panel
-- 🎚 Dedicated app volume control (separate from system media)
+- Independent from system media volume

+### 📳 Haptics / Vibration
-- 📳 Haptics / vibration testing (standalone + audio reactive)
+- Standalone vibration testing
+- Audio-reactive vibration support

+### 🌈 LED Control
-- 🌈 Light bar + player LEDs control (including audio-reactive "Disco Mode")
+- Light bar + player LEDs control
+- Audio-reactive “Disco Mode”

+### 🌀 Motion Sensors
-- 🎯 Full input test (buttons, sticks, triggers)
+- Real-time gyroscope test
-- 👆 Touchpad input with visual feedback
+- Live motion visualization

+### ℹ️ Controller Info
+- Dedicated controller information screen
+- Displays available controller-related data

 ---

-## ⚙️ Audio
+## ⚙️ Audio System

 The app uses a custom audio routing approach:

 - System audio is captured internally
 - Media volume is muted to avoid playback on the phone speaker
-- Audio is routed directly to the controller speaker
+- Audio is streamed directly to the controller speaker
 - A dedicated in-app volume slider controls playback

-This enables controller-only audio playback, despite Android not supporting the controller as a native audio output device.
+This enables controller-only audio playback, even though Android does not support the DualSense as a native audio output device.

 ---

+## 🔌 Connection Modes

+### USB (Recommended)
+- Full feature support
+- Required for:
+  - Audio streaming
+  - Adaptive triggers
+  - LED control

+### Bluetooth
+- Limited support
+- Available features:
+  - Input test
+  - Vibration test

+---

 ## ⚠️ Notes

-Most of these features are not natively supported on Android, so the app relies on custom / workaround solutions.
+Most features are not officially supported on Android.

+The app relies on custom communication and workaround solutions.

 Because of this:
 - behavior may vary between devices
 - latency or glitches can occur
-- some features might not work on all Android versions
+- some features may not work on all Android versions
+- controller firmware differences can affect behavior

 ---

 ## 🧪 Status

-Early / experimental.

-Things may break, behave inconsistently, or change frequently.
+Experimental.

+This project pushes hardware beyond typical Android support limits, so instability and inconsistencies are expected.

 ---